The King (2017 American film): Pre-Production

-The documentary’s central director and producer Eugene Jarecki is award-winning in his investigative documentary field.
+The documentary's central director and producer Eugene Jarecki is award-winning in his investigative documentary field.
 Winning the Sundance Grand Jury Prize for his 2002 film The Trials of Henry Kissinger, Jarecki went on to win the 2005 Peabody Award for his 2005 film Why We Fight.
-Jarecki’s success in both the directing and production of films continued with his viral 2010 short film Move Your Money, which functioned to encourage Americans to shift their money from “too big to fail” banks to community banks and credit unions in response to the 2007-2008 global financial crisis.
-Jarecki’s interest in the investigation of America and its values, as reflected through The King, is further evidenced through his 2013 film The House I Live In.
-Winning the Grand Jury Prize at the Sundance Film Festival as well as, a second Peabody award, Jarecki’s critique of America through the exploration of the nation’s war on drugs led to the conception of the article subject The King.
+Jarecki's success in both the directing and production of films continued with his viral 2010 short film Move Your Money, which functioned to encourage Americans to shift their money from “too big to fail” banks to community banks and credit unions in response to the 2008 financial crisis.
+Jarecki's interest in the investigation of America and its values, as reflected through The King, is further evidenced through his 2013 film The House I Live In.
+Winning the Grand Jury Prize at the Sundance Film Festival as well as, a second Peabody award, Jarecki's critique of America through the exploration of the nation's war on drugs led to the conception of the article subject The King.